chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 Boundary Conditions DEM
 ~~~~~~~~~~~~~~~~~~~~~~~
 Periodic boundary conditions need to be setup in the DEM simulation since we used them in the CFD-DEM simulation.
-However, we do not want to use them during the loading of the particles.
+They are therefore already configured for compatibility.
+However, we do not want periodicity during the loading of the particles.

 .. code-block:: text